Medicare Prescription Drug Plans (Part D)

 All the plans have to meet certain requirements, however they can differ considerably in regards to their formularies (the drug lists) and in the coverage.
 They also vary in monthly premiums (the lowest premium plan in the Chicago area is $7.30, the highest is $147.80 per month).

 Prescription Drug Plans can be changed every year during Open Enrollment Period (from October 15th to December 7th) and under special circumstances (for example when you move to a different service area).
 In September, before Open Enrollment Period seniors who with Prescription Drug Plans get a document called Annual Notice of Changes which details the changes in their plan for the next calendar year.
-Then it is very important to compare your plan to other plans available on the market so you can get the right drug coverage for the following calendar year.
-Please call us - we will be hppy to help you with that!
+The drug coverage may change so it is very important to compare your plan to other plans available on the market so you can get the right coverage for the following calendar year.
+Please call us - we will be happy to help you with that!

 If you have Medicare Advantage insurance, you most probably don't need a separate Prescription Drug Plan.
 Medicare Advantage plans usually cover medications.
 Again, those plans do change from year to year and you should really compare your plan with the coverage offered by other insurance plans during the Annual Open Enrollment Period (October 15th to December 7th).